 The first thing most people think of when you say RFID is inventory management, and for good reason.
-EPC Gen 2 UHF RFID was invented for this purpose and excels at it, turning months of manual warehouse inventory checks into a few hours if done with hand held readers.
-Fixed installations can completely removing the need for inventory checks by taking real-time inventories or tracking what enters and leaves certain areas.
+EPC Gen 2 UHF RFID was invented for this purpose and excels at it, turning months of manual warehouse inventory checks into a few hours if done with handheld readers.
+Fixed installations can completely remove the need for inventory checks by taking real-time inventories or tracking what enters and leaves certain areas.

-As the technology advanced and was applied to more situations, anti-theft became a predominate demand for SkyRFID and purpose build solutions emerged.
-We now have many tamper-evident or tamper-proof systems that allow for the inventory and protection of jewellery, electronics, and medications to name some of them.
-We even have solutions for museums and high net-worth individuals to protect artwork or artifacts against theft.
+As the technology advanced and was applied to more situations, anti-theft became a predominate demand for our firm and purpose-built solutions emerged.
+We now have many tamper-evident or tamper-proof systems that allow for the inventory and protection of high-value assets such as jewelry, electronics, and medications; including solutions for museums and high net-worth individuals to protect artwork or artifacts against theft.

-Many service based businesses and institutions depend on costly equipment to provide their services.
-Product based businesses similarly have high cost equipment they require to move the product around more efficiently.
+Many businesses and institutions depend on high-value assets to provide their services and similarly have high-value equipment and ancillary assets they require to move products around more efficiently.

 Large items like an MRI machine or warehouse racking are usually tagged for completeness, but the real concern is mobile equipment.
-Forklifts, dollys, IV pumps, laptops and computers, and similar items which could disappear are usually the primary concern.
-With a properly configured RFID system, it would be possible to catch these items attempting to leave the premise and automatically lock the doors while alerting security.
+Forklifts, dollies, IV pumps, laptops and computers, and similar items which could disappear are usually the primary concern.
+With a properly configured RFID system, it is possible to monitor the premises and automatically lock the doors while alerting security.

-Alternatively if you're expecting equipment to leave, RFID badges could be added which would allow assets to leave if associated with an employee badge.
-Creating a chain of custody ensuring that someone is responsible for the equipments return.
+Alternatively, if you are expecting equipment to exit, RFID badges could be added which would allow mobile assets to leave if associated with an employee badge.
+Creating a chain of custody ensuring that someone is responsible for the equipment’s return.

-Manufacturing tools & maintenance teams around the world struggle with power tools and other equipment they require to do their jobs disappearing due to their universal usefulness.
+Manufacturing personnel & maintenance teams around the world struggle with mobile tooling, hand tools, and other equipment assets they require to do their jobs disappearing.
 This unfortunately can result in huge losses for the company.

-Tagging these items with RFID chips not only makes them easier to account for and introduce "tool check out" possibilities as mentioned above, it can also aid in locating lost tools left in ceilings or other less vibile locations.
+Tracking and tracing these items with RFID tags not only makes them easier for remote accountability as mentioned above, but it can also aid in locating lost

-Active tags allow assets to be located at ranges between 500 meters and 2 kilometers (1.24 miles).
-Passive tags with their lower cost can be placed on hand tools as well and provide ranges from 2 feet to 53 feet.
+Active RFID/RTLS tags allow remote assets to be located at ranges between 500 meters and 2 kilometers (1.24 miles).
+Passive tags with their lower cost can be placed on mobile hand tools as well and provide ranges from 2 feet to 53 feet.